nvite/Odie/README.md

 better than JSON fields when dealing with the parts that don't.

 Odie was extracted from just such an environment, designed to meet the data needs that were already established while not imposing rigidity where it wasn't called for.
-An odie model looks like JS code, not a giant object of intermingled schema definitions and frameworky callback handlers.
+An Odie model looks like JS code, not a giant object of intermingled schema definitions and frameworky callback handlers.
 You get to impose your own domain rules on a model-by-model basis, and Odie handles things like finders, persistence, formatting and field cleanup for you.